-- Tuesday, April 18 - flags at all City facilities flown at half-mast due to the passing of former Commissioner Jim Smith.
+- August 30 - flags at all City facilities at half-mast in recognition of the passing of former Premier Dennis Fentie.

-- Sunday, April 9 - flags at all City facilities flown at half-mast from sunrise to sunset in commemoration of the National Day of Remembrance of the Battle of Vimy Ridge.
+- June 6 - flags at all City Buildings at half-mast from sunrise to sunset for the 75th Anniversary of D-Day.

 - May 15 - The Franco Yukon flag was raised in honour of the 13th Journée de la francophonie yukonnaise.
 The City of Whitehorse has been holding a flag-raising ceremony in acknowledgment of the Yukon Francophonie every year since 2010.